 BYLAWS OF THE LEAGUE OF WOMEN VOTERS OF ARTICLE I Name The name of this organization shall be League of Women Voters of, hereinafter referred to in these bylaws as or as the League.
 This local League is an integral part of the League of Women Voters of the United States, hereinafter referred to in these bylaws as LWVUS, and of the League of Women Voters of (state).
-ARTICLE II Purposes and Policy Sec.
-1. Purposes .
-The purposes of theare to promote political responsibility through informed and active participation in government and to act on selected governmental issues.
+ARTICLE II Purposes and Policies Sec.
+1. Purposes.
+The purposes of the LWVUS are to promote political responsibility through informed and active participation in government and to act on selected governmental issues.
 Sec.
-2. Political Policy .
+2.Policies.
+The policies of the LWVUS are Political Policy.
 The League shall not support or oppose any political party or any candidate.
+Diversity, Equity & Inclusion Policy.
+The League is fully committed to ensure compliance - in principle and in practice - with LWVUS' Diversity, Equity, and Inclusion Policy.
 ARTICLE III Membership Sec.
 1. Eligibility .
 Any person who subscribes to the purposes and policy of the League of Women Voters shall be eligible for membership.
 Sec.
 2. Types of Membership.
 A. Voting Members .
 Persons at least 16 years of age who join theshall be voting members of the local and state Leagues of their place of joining and of the LWVUS.
 Those who have been members of the League for 50 years or more shall be honorary life members, excused from the payment of dues.
 B. Associate Members .
 All others who join the League shall be associate members.
 ARTICLE IV Officers Sec.
 1. Election, Qualifications and Term .
 The officers of theshall be a president, a vice-president, a secretary and a treasurer.
 They shall be voting members of the League and shall serve for a term of two years or until their successors have been elected or appointed and qualified.

+board or designate another person to do so; shall be, ex officio, a member of all committees except the nominating committee; may sign or endorse checks, drafts and notes in the absence of the treasurer; and shall perform such other duties as the board may direct.
+In the event of the absence, disability, resignation or death of the president, the vice-president, in order of their rank, shall assume the office.
+If no vice-president is able to serve as president, the board shall fill the vacancy from among the elected directors.

 - Sec.
-2. The President.
-The President shall have such powers of supervision and management as customarily pertain to the office; shall preside at all meetings of the organization and the board or designate another person to do so; shall be, ex officio, a member of all committees except the nominating committee; may sign or endorse checks, drafts and notes in the absence of the treasurer; and shall perform such other duties as the board may direct.
-In the event of the absence, disability, resignation or death of the president, the vice-president, in order of their rank, shall assume the office.
-If no vice-president is able to serve as president, the board shall fill the vacancy from among the elected directors. - Sec.
 3. The Vice-President.
 The vice-president shall perform such duties as the president and board shall direct. - Sec.
 4. The Secretary.
 The secretary shall keep minutes of the meetings of the membership and of the board.
 The secretary shall notify all officers and directors of their election and shall sign with the president all contracts and other instruments when so authorized by the board and shall perform such other duties as the president and board shall direct. - Sec.
 5. The Treasurer.
 The treasurer shall perform such duties as customarily pertain to the office; arrange for an annual audit of the books; and, at the direction of the board, maintain deposits in authorized financial institutions.